This post about my adventures in Jasper and Banff was originally published in 2007. It has since been updated for accuracy of links and content.

 What struck me more than anything else on this trip is how massive the mountains are.
 I don’t mean just the sheer size and grandeur of each individual mountain; I mean just how big the mountain ranges are, and how many tiny pieces of paradise you can find therein.

-We weren’t even in Jasper or Banff National Parks.
+We weren’t even in the National Parks of Jasper and Banff.
 We were off the beaten path near Nordegg, just beyond the frontal range of the Rockies.
 In our area there were no less than 3 dozen trails, hikes, backcountry adventures, fishing lakes, you name it.

 On one particular hike we did, we followed Coral Creek Canyon as it wound up, down, around, and through the mountains.
 We took the trail maybe a quarter of its 42km length, and even beyond the trails ending, the path keeps going.
 And going.
 The isolation and peace is inspirational and arresting all at the same time.
 I stopped a few times to consider just how remote we were, and we were just on a day hike.
 Imagine camping 42kms from the nearest road, the nearest cell phone signal, the nearest sign of civilization.